Skip to content

 allow-insecure-unlock = true

-You will now start the Heimdall service on the validator machine.
-Once the Heimdall service syncs, you will start the Bor service on the validator machine.
+First, start the Heimdall service on the validator machine.
+Once the Heimdall service is fully synced, you can run the Bor service.

 sudo service heimdalld start